KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/traveling-back-in-time/traveling-back-in-time 2.md

 This lab assumes you have:

-- loaded the movie sales data and applied the first country-based adjustment file as described in Updating the Sales Data - Part 1.
+- loaded the movie sales data and applied the country-based adjustments using the steps in previous labs which are part of this workshop.

 <br><br>

 ## STEP 1 - Setting the Point-In-Time For Historical Queries

 1. To use flashback queries we need to know the historical point-in-time that we want use.
-In this case it's the timestamp from before the adjustments for Argentina were processed (the time you noted in step 4 of the lab Updating the Sales Data - Part 1):
+In this case it's the timestamp from before the adjustments for Argentina were processed:

     ```
     <copy>define starting_pit_adjustments = 'enter_your_timestamp_in_here_the_format_YYYY-MM-DD_HH:MI:SS';</copy>